Piyush-Sh-bit/College-Projects/Hackathon-Project/Construction Based ( Building Recognition )./readme.md

 - **Feature Extraction**: The system analyzes key structural elements such as walls, floors, and columns from both the building plan and site images.
 - **Progress Monitoring**: Compares site images with the building plan and determines the construction stage.
 - **Alerts and Reports**: Generates progress reports or raises alerts in case of discrepancies between the plan and actual construction.

+## Dataset
+The dataset used for this project is available on [Kaggle](https://www.kaggle.com/datasets/piyushsharma5654/construction-dataset/data).

 ## System Architecture
 The system is composed of four key blocks: